Anton-Bruckner-Gymnasium Straubing

-Anton-Bruckner-Gymasium Straubing is the largest of four gymnasiums of Straubing in Bavaria by the number of students, the others being Johannes-Turmair-Gymnasium, Ludwigsgymnasium and Gymnasium der Ursulinen-Schulstiftung.
+Anton-Bruckner-Gymnasium Straubing is the largest of four gymnasiums of Straubing in Bavaria by the number of students, the others being Johannes-Turmair-Gymnasium, Ludwigsgymnasium and Gymnasium der Ursulinen-Schulstiftung.
 It consists of a music and an economics branch.

 History

 The school was established in 1824 as a teachers' training college.
 It was founded by Royal Decree of 4 September 1823 at the Jesuit College Straubinger on 1 November 1824, and expanded in 1833 by the construction of a residential building.
 In 1843, it moved to the former canon St. Jakob in Seminargasse.

 In 1924, the college was declared a college of further education.
 In 1935, it was changed into the Deutsche Aufbauschule Straubing with 240 students.
 In 1953, it became a teacher training college again whilst retaining its secondary school activities.
 In 1956, the teacher training was relocated to Regensburg.
 In 1961, a new school building was opened.

 In 1965, its name was changed to Anton-Bruckner-Gymnasium and the music branch was established.
 In 1976, the economics branch was added.